-When the photo editor has downloaded the catalog file, the first task is to organize the images.
-The editor will only need to edit about 50% of the images and the first step is to determine and mark Green the images that will be edited.
+When photo editor have downloaded the catalog file, the first task is to organize the images.
+Editor will only need to edit about 50% of the images and the first step is to determine and mark Green the images that will be edited.

 While doing this review, Editor should also mark images that should not be released to the client as Red.
 We call these images DNR or Do Not Release and they consist of blurry photos, images too overexposed to edit, misfires, photos with other photographers or the videographer in the frame, corrupt images, etc. These are obvious photographer mistakes that are unsavable with editing.

 After the cull is complete, edit only the Approved (green) images further.
 We are looking for basic but high-quality edits.
 This includes fine-tuning exposure, adjusting white balance, straightening and more.
 Images should be consistent and true to life in tone.

 – Be aware the editing may cause relational issues with an image and Editor should aim for a middle ground for the ideal look.
 For instance, if an image has highlights that need to be recovered, do this, but make sure avoid seeing the grey in those bright spots which can often happen if highlights are over-recovered.

 – Images should be: bright, crisp, clean, vibrant